zachvalenta/jvns.ca/content/post/2017-02-12-generative-adversarial-networks.markdown

 layer.
 This seems to be pretty arbitrary -- it's just a layer that's pretty far down the network.

-What about the "style" layer?
+Defining "style" is a bit more complicated.
+If I understand correctly, the definition "style" is actually the major innovation of this paper -- they don't just pick a layer and say "this is the style layer".
+Instead, they take all the "feature maps" at a layer (basically there are actually a whole bunch of vectors at the layer, one for each "feature"), and define the "Gram matrix" of all the pairwise inner products between those vectors.
+This Gram matrix is the style.

+I still don't completely understand this inner product thing.
+Someone tried to explain this to me [on twitter](https://twitter.com/mewo2/status/830875447504277506) a bit but I still don't really get it.
+I think it's explained a bit more in [this paper: Texture Synthesis Using Convolutional Neural Networks](https://arxiv.org/abs/1505.07376).

 They try different possible style layers:
 `conv1_1`, `conv2_1`, `conv3_1`, and `conv4_1` in the paper, which all
 give different results.

 So!
-Let's say that we define the vector at `conv3_1` to be the "style" and `conv4_2` to be the "content" of an image. (note: this is wrong, someone told me "you try to match the distribution of values in the style layer, not the vector itself. i will try to understand!")
+Let's say that we define the Gram matrix at `conv3_1` to be the "style" and the vector at `conv4_2` to be the "content" of an image.

 ### Drawing your house in the style of a painting